 GENERAL DESCRIPTION OF PROJECT

 On December 27, 2013, AES Southland Development, LLC (AES-SD) submitted an Application for Certification (AFC) to modernize the existing Alamitos Generating Station (AGS).
-The Alamitos Energy Center (AEC) would be located on approximately 63 acres of privately owned land.
-The proposed project site is bounded to the north by State Route 22; to the east by the San Gabriel River; to the south by 2nd Street; to the west by N. Studebaker Rd., in the City of Long Beach, Los Angeles County, California.
+The original AFC proposed a natural gas-fired, fast starting, combined-cycle gas turbines, air-cooled electrical generating facility with a net generating capacity of 1,936 megawatt (MW), to replace, and be constructed on the AGS site.
+The Alamitos Energy Center (AEC) would be located on approximately 21 acres of the 71-acre brownfield AGS site.
+The proposed project site is bounded to the north by State Route 22; to the east by the San Gabriel River; to the south by 2nd Street; and to the west by N. Studebaker Rd., in the city of Long Beach, Los Angeles County, California.

 Energy Commission Facility Certification Process